 Prerequisite: Must have been a REALTOR® for one full year prior to the term starting.
 Requirement: Attendance of an annual training session.

 Responsible for assisting in planning education and professional development offerings to meet the needs of our membership.
 Including, but is not limited to: courses, designation/certifications, RSCK EdTV, Smart Start, and Lunch & Learns.
 Additionally, committee members will work to create awareness and enthusiasm among members to attend courses offered, including professional designations.

 Committee members serve on Hearing Panels as required to hear matters of alleged unethical conduct by the Association’s members or to provide arbitration as requested.
 The Professional Standards Committee is similar to a court, in that they adjudicate matters that come before them.
 The Professional Standards Committee makes decisions on matters involving the Code of Ethics or disputes generally involving commissions and compensation.

-Prerequisite: Service of one term on Grievance Committee.
+Prerequisite: Service of one term on the Grievance Committee.
 Requirement: Attendance of an annual training session.

-Responsible for creating programs to encourage, foster and promote members to excel in their careers by pursuing leadership roles in local, state and national associations.
-The YPN Committee also fosters opportunities for young members to become active in public policy discussions, encouraging them to become advocates for the real estate industry, and promotes professionalism and community service and provides opportunities to network and learn from their peers.
+Responsible for creating programs to encourage, foster, and promote members to excel in their careers by pursuing leadership roles in local, state, and national associations.
+The YPN Committee also fosters opportunities for young members to become active in public policy discussions, encouraging them to become advocates for the real estate industry, promote professionalism and community service, and provide opportunities to network and learn from their peers.